grafana/mimir/docs/sources/mimir/references/architecture/components/ingester.md

 Out-of-order samples are discarded by default.
 If the system writing samples to Mimir produces out-of-order samples, you can enable ingestion of such samples.

 For more information about out-of-order samples ingestion, refer to [Configuring out of order samples ingestion]({{< relref "../../../configure/configure-out-of-order-samples-ingestion" >}}).

+## Resource utilization based ingester read path limiting

+Resource utilization based ingester read path limiting means the ingester can be configured to limit read requests based on resource (CPU/memory) utilization, to maintain a minimum of headroom for the write path to function.
+The idea is to prevent intensive queries from interrupting the write path.

+The process' CPU utilization and Go memory heap size are sampled every second, and a sliding window average taken of the CPU utilization.
+If either is greater than or equal to the corresponding configured limit, ingester read requests get rejected with HTTP status code 503 (Service Unavailable), until utilization levels are again below respective limits.

+Whenever the ingester rejects a read request due to utilization based limiting, it increments the `cortex_ingester_utilization_limited_read_requests_total` counter metric.
+CPU and memory utilization are also tracked, via respectively the `utilization_limiter_current_cpu_load` and `utilization_limiter_current_memory_usage_bytes` gauge metrics.

+For more information, refer to [Configuring resource utilization based ingester read path limiting]({{< relref "../../../configure/configure-resource-utilization-based-ingester-read-path-limiting" >}}).